danielamaci/bxc.github.io/docs/index.markdown

   - image_path: /assets/images/3D.png
     excerpt:
       The development of BxC took and still takes a lot of time and effort.
-We kindly ask that **the first published peer-reviewed paper from applying BxC is done in co-authorship with at least one of the original authors**.
+We kindly ask that the first published peer-reviewed paper from applying BxC is done in co-authorship with at least one of the original authors.
 Additionally, if you use BxC in a publication we kindly request that you cite the code paper.
     title: Using BxC
     url: /publications
     btn_label: Published works
     btn_class: btn--primary

-  - image_path: /assets/images/prominent.png
+  - image_path: /assets/images/funds.png
-    excerpt: BxC is supported by funding from the European Research Council (ERC) under the European Unions Horizon 2020 research and innovation programme, Grant agreement No. 833251 PROMINENT ERC-ADG 2018; the project received funding from the Internal Funds KU Leuven, Project No. C14/19/089 TRACESpace, and Agence Nationale de la Recherche, project BxB:ANR-17-CE31-0022, the latter in collaboration with F. Boulanger (project leader, ENS Paris), K. Ferrière (IRAP Toulouse), P. Lesaffre (ENS Paris)
+    excerpt: BxC is supported by funding from the European Research Council (ERC) under the European Unions Horizon 2020 research and innovation programme, Grant agreement No. 833251 PROMINENT ERC-ADG 2018; the project received funding from the Internal Funds KU Leuven, Project No. C14/19/089 TRACESpace, and Agence Nationale de la Recherche, project BxB:ANR-17-CE31-0022.
     title: Fundings
     url: https://erc-prominent.github.io/
     btn_label: erc PROMINENT